noir-lang/noir/docs/docs/tutorials/contract_tutorials/private_voting_contract.md

 #include_code get_vote noir-projects/noir-contracts/contracts/easy_private_voting_contract/src/main.nr rust

 We set it as `unconstrained` and do not annotate it because it is only reading from state.
-You can read more about unconstrained functions [here](../../aztec/concepts/pxe/acir_simulator.md#unconstrained-functions).

 ## Allowing an admin to end a voting period